 No. Options 1 OSC type selection.
-This option is to decide if an RC or Crystal oscillator is chosen as system clock.
+This option is to decide if an RC or crystal or $32768 \rm Hz$ crystal oscillator is chosen as system clock.
 2 WDT Clock source selection.
 RTC and Time Base.
 There are three types of selection: system clock/4 or RTC OSC or WDT OSC.
 3 WDT enable/disable selection.
 WDT can be enabled or disabled by options.
 4 CLR WDT times selection.
 This option defines how to clear the WDT by instruction.
 "One time" means that the "CLR WDT" can clear the WDT.
 "Two times" means only if both of the "CLR WDT1" and "CLR WDT2" have been executed, the WDT can be cleared.
 5 Time Base time-out period selection.
-The Time Base time-out period ranges from ${\rm clock}/2^{12}$ to ${\rm clock}/2^{15}$ "Clock" means the clock source selected by options.
+The Time Base time-out period ranges from ${\rm clock/2^{12}}$ to ${\rm clock/2^{15}}$ "Clock" means the clock source selected by options.
 6 Buzzer output frequency selection.
-There are eight types of frequency signals for buzzer output: ${\rm Clock}/2^2 \sim {\rm Clock}/2^9$.
-"Clock" means the clock source selected by options.
-7 Wake-up selection.
+There are eight types of frequency signals for buzzer output: $\operatorname{Clock}/2^2 \sim \operatorname{Clock}'$ means the clock source selected by options.

+No. Options 7 Wake-up selection.
 This option defines the wake-up capability.
 External I/O pins (PA only) all have the capability to wake-up the chip from a HALT by a falling edge.
 8 Pull-high selection.
 This option is to decide whether the pull-high resistance is visible or not on the PA0~PA3 and PC.
 (PB and PA4~PA7 are always pull-high) 9 PA0~PA3 and PC0~PC3 CMOS or NMOS selection.
 The structure of PA0~PA3 and PC0~PC3 each 4 bits can be selected as CMOS or NMOS individually.
 When the CMOS is selected, the related pins only can be used for output operations.
 When the NMOS is selected, the related pins can be used for input or output operations.
-(PA4~PA7 are always NMOS)

-No. Options 10 Clock source selection of timer/event counter 0.
+(PA4~PA7 are always NMOS) 10 Clock source selection of timer/event counter 0.
 There are two types of selection: system clock or system clock/4.
 11 Clock source selection of timer/event counter 1.
 There are three types of selection: TMR0 overflow, system clock or Time Base overflow.
 12 I/O pins share with other functions selection.
-PA0/ \overline{BZ} , PA1/BZ: PA0 and PA1 can be set as I/O pins or buzzer outputs.
+PA0/BZ, PA1/BZ: PA0 and PA1 can be set as I/O pins or buzzer outputs.
 PA3/PFD: PA3 can be set as I/O pins or PFD output.
 13 LCD common selection.
 There are three types of selection: 2 common (1/2 duty) or 3 common (1/3 duty) or 4 common (1/4 duty).
-If the 4 common is selected, the segment output pin SEG32 will be set as a common output.
-14 LCD bias power supply selection.
-There are two types of selection: 1/2 bias or 1/3 bias.
-15 LCD bias type selection.
-This option is to decide what kind of bias is selected, R type or C type.
+If the 4 common is selected, the segment output pin "SEG32" will be set as a common output.
+14 LCD bias power supply selection There are two types of selection: 1/2 bias or 1/3 bias 15 LCD bias type selection This option is to determine what kind of bias is selected, R type or C type.
 16 LCD driver clock selection.
 There are seven types of frequency signals for the LCD driver circuits: $f_S/2^2 \sim f_S/2^8$.
 "F S " means the clock source selection by options.
-17 PFD selection.
-If PA3 is set as PFD output, there are two types of selection; One is PFD0 as the PFD output, the other is PFD1 as the PFD output.
+17 LCD ON/OFF at HALT selection 18 LVD voltage selection There are two type of selection: 2.2V or 3.3V (2.2V for power on protection) 19 LVR selection LVR has enable or disable options 20 LVD selection LVD has enable or disable options 21 PFD selection If PA3 is set as PFD output, there are two types of selection; One is PFD0 as the PFD output, the other is PFD1 as the PFD output.
 PFD0, PFD1 are the timer overflow signals of the timer/event counter 0, timer/event counter 1 respectively.